198th Infantry Division (Wehrmacht): Romania and Greece, 1941

-Soviet Union, 1941 – 1944
+Soviet Union, 1941–1944

-During the German invasion of the Soviet Union, the 198th Infantry Division initially fought west of the Dnieper, then took part in the attacks against Dnipropetrovsk.
+During Operation Barbarossa, the German invasion of the Soviet Union that started on 22 June 1941, the 198th Infantry Division secured a river crossing from within the German-allied Kingdom of Romania over the Prut river at Sculeni on the first day of fighting.
+On the following day (23 June 1941), the 198th Infantry Division and two allied Romanian divisions repulsed a swift Soviet counterattack aimed to recapture the Axis bridgehead.
+With the beginning of Operation München, the 198th Infantry Division initially fought west of the Dnieper, then took part in the attacks against Dnipropetrovsk.
 The city was captured by the 13th Panzer Division by 26 August 1941.
 On 14 August, the staff as well as the 2nd and 3rd Battalions of Infantry Regiment 326 were dissolved.
 These dissolutions had become necessary as a result of the large casualties that the division had sustained.

 Subsequently, the division participated in the advance towards the Mius river, and the Battle of Rostov, during which the German advance was eventually temporarily repelled.
 During the winter battles of 1941 and 1942, the 198th Infantry Division fought along the Mius river.
 They would eventually be reassembled on 19 February 1943, using personnel from Wehrkreis IX and V.

 On 10 April 1942, Röttig was replaced as divisional commander by Albert Buck.
 In the summer of 1942, the 198th Infantry Division participated in Case Blue and assisted in the Second Battle of Rostov.
 After the German victory at Rostov, the 198th Infantry Division fought in the Battle of the Caucasus between 1942 and 1943.
 Ludwig Müller was appointed as divisional commander, replacing Buck, who had been killed in action, on 6 September 1942.
 The 198th Infantry Division assisted the German capture of Novorossiysk after the Soviet landings in that region in February 1943.
 On 5 February 1943, Müller was replaced as divisional commander by Hans-Joachim von Horn.

 Later in the year 1943, the 198th Infantry Division fought in the Izium area between June and July, and participated in the German resistance against the Soviet Belgorod-Kharkov Offensive Operation in August.
 As part of the German defeat at Kharkov, the 198th Infantry Division was heavily damaged and effectively reduced to Kampfgruppe strength.

 On 11 September 1943, the 3rd Battalions of each of the 198th Infantry Division's former Infantry Regiments, now called Grenadier Regiments, were dissolved, leaving Grenadier Regiments 305, 308 and 326 with two battalions each.
 Further, the 198th Infantry Division was equipped with Fusilier Battalion 198 and with Artillery Regiment 235, the latter still equipped with all four of its detachments.

 In February 1944, the 198th Infantry Division was encircled in the Korsun–Cherkassy Pocket.
 The division, already battered during the battles at Kharkov, managed to break out of the encirclement and escape, but suffered severe losses once again as it retreated to Romania.
 As a result, the division was taken out of the line in March 1944 and sent to Milovice in the Protectorate of Bohemia and Moravia for reinforcements.